 Indium is not particularly rare.
 It is found as a trace element in ores of copper, iron, lead, and particularly zinc.
 It can be isolated by standard refining methods.

-World production of indium was about 820 tonnes in 2014, 50% from China and 18% from the Republic of Korea.
+World refined production of indium was about 720 tonnes in 2014, 43% from China and 30% from South Korea.

 Properties and Uses